Skip to content

 Dunham Massey has all the elements of a great medieval deer park.
 Walk through the grounds in the company of thousands of ancient trees, enjoy the wide vistas on accessible paths and spot the roaming fallow deer herd.
 A park perfect for a relaxing walk or energetic exploration with the kids - dogs on leads are welcome too.

-A Site of Special Scientific Interest, Dunham Massey's deer park is home to a herd of fallow deer, as well as owls, bats, buzzards, woodpeckers, meadow ants and rare species of beetle.
+A Site of Special Scientific Interest, Dunham Massey's deer park offers a rich haven for wildlife.
+A resident herd of fallow deer roams freely alongside owls, bats, buzzards, woodpeckers, meadow ants – and even some of the UK’s rarest beetles.

-There’s plenty of space to explore.
-Please do so with awareness of the many species that live here.
+There’s plenty of space to roam and discover.
+As you explore, please do so with awareness of the many species that call this place home.
 For climbing and picnics, head to the North Park where you can find accessible picnic tables and the Log Pile natural play area.

 Dunham's deer throughout the year